-Bosnia and Herzegovina: Works on the construction of unit 7 at TPP Tuzla to start soon23.
-October 2020. / SEE Energy News
+Bosnia and Herzegovina: Works on the construction of unit 7 at TPP Tuzla to start soon, SEE Energy News

 Executive Director for Capital Investments at EPBiH Senad Salkic said that the construction site is almost completely ready and in the next few days will be handed over to Chinese partners to continue the implementation of this very project for EPBiH.
 Preparatory works for the construction of unit 7 at coal-fired thermal power plant Tuzla, which is an obligation of power utility EPBiH before handing over the construction site to Chinese contractor, are in the final phase.